 - Yield: 1 cup 1x

-Place all ingredients in a high speed blender (such as a Vitamix) and process on high until smooth and creamy.
+- Place all ingredients in a high speed blender and process on high until smooth and creamy.

-Note: sauce will keep for up to 1 week if stored in a mason jar in the refrigerator.
+Note: Sauce will keep for up to 1 week if stored in a mason jar in the refrigerator.

 Keywords: Teriyaki Sauce Homemade